microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 ```

 Of course, DeepSpeed will work with any data loader that you wish to use.
-Data loaders should be constructed by the first stage in the pipeline.
-Each
+Data loaders should be constructed by the first and last stages in the
-worker should load micro-batches of size
+pipeline.
+Each worker should load micro-batches of size
 `engine.train_micro_batch_size_per_gpu()` and will be queried
 a total of `engine.gradient_accumulation_steps()` times per `train_batch()`.

 **Watch out!**
 The pipeline engine *pulls* data from an iteratior instead of iterating over
 it.
 It's critical that the data stream does not empty in the middle of a
 training batch.
+Each invocation of `train_batch()` will pull
+a total of `engine.gradient_accumulation_steps()` micro-batches of data from
+the data iterator.
 {: .notice--warning}

 DeepSpeed provides a convenience class `deepspeed.utils.RepeatingLoader` that